WASasquatch/srsi/README.md

 # SRSI
-Spigot RAMDISK Server Installer on Debian 8 Jessie
+### Spigot RAMDISK Server Installer on Debian 8 Jessie
+A simple tool to install the Spigot Server on Debian/Ubuntu for server administrators.

 ## Requirements